MusicPlayerDaemon/MPD/doc/protocol.rst

     Removes the playlist `NAME.m3u` from
     the playlist directory.

+.. _command_save:

 :command:`save {NAME}`
-    Saves the current playlist to
+    Saves the queue to
     `NAME.m3u` in the playlist directory.

 The music database